Monday, 22 June 2020

 Revision and acknowledgements

-This post was first published 18 June 2020 and updated 21 June 2020, 27 October 2022 and 27 April 2023.
+This post was first published 18 June 2020 and updated 21 June 2020, 27 October 2022, 27 April 2023 and 16 December 2024.
 I am most grateful to Dr. Paul McCarthy of the Royal Cork Yacht Club for his assistance with the yachting activities of this family, and to Dart Montgomery for a correction.